 - The Kigali Amendment, an amendment to the Protocol, has helped reduce HFC emission and decrease global temperature rise.

-- September 16th is observed as the World Ozone Day.
+Do you know when is World Ozone Day? – September 16th is observed as World Ozone Day.
 It is the day that marks the signing of the Montreal Protocol.

 India and the Montreal Protocol